ayleph/mediagoblin-recaptcha/README.rst

 Configure the reCAPTCHA plugin
 ==============================

-1. Ensure that an authentication plugin is enabled in your mediagoblin configuration file.
+1. Ensure that an authentication plugin is enabled in your MediaGoblin configuration file.
 For example, to use the **basic_auth** plugin, make sure the line below exists in your config file.